14 Best PR Tools 2026 (Review & Comparison)

 Does the platform help teams create, distribute, and manage press releases, coordinate campaigns, track engagement, and report results?
 Modern PR software should support the full cycle from outreach to analytics and learning.

-Monitoring helps teams track brand mentions across news sites, blogs, international publications, and social media channels.
-Reporting turns coverage and data into insights stakeholders can understand, and dedicated newsroom software tools and reviews can make publishing and organizing coverage far more efficient.
+Monitoring helps teams track brand mentions across news sites, blogs, online news, print, podcasts, and social media channels.
+Reporting turns coverage data into insights stakeholders can understand, and dedicated newsroom software can make publishing and organising coverage far more efficient.

 PR tools should reduce friction, not add it.
 Teams benefit from platforms that support collaboration, approvals, shared assets, and multi-user workflows without heavy onboarding.